lendres/Python-Scripts/README.md

 # Introduction
-Based on Allan Gurwicz's (@agurwicz) method of installing Python.
+Based on Allan Gurwicz's (@agurwicz) method of installing Python and his orignal Python scripts.

 This method skips the ugliness of dealing with Anaconda for a barebones approach.
 If you already have worked with environments, this method is likely as easy, or easier, than dealing with Anaconda.